ThomasImbert/REAPER-ReaScripts/README.md

 # Thomas Imbert's Reaper scripts

-A collection of scripts for Reaper, most notably the Voice Acting Spreadsheet Connect (VASC) tool.
+A collection of scripts for Reaper.
+Home of the FILBetter scripts (Better track Fixed Item Lanes)

 ## Installation